-Health insurance programs help workers and their families take care of their essential medical needs.
-These programs can be one of the most important benefits provided by an employer.
+A health plan helps workers and their families take care of their essential medical needs.
+It is one of the most important benefits provided by an employer.

 There was a time when employer-provided group health coverage was at risk if an employee was fired, changed jobs, or got divorced.
-That substantially changed in 1986 with the passage of the health benefit provisions in the Consolidated Omnibus Budget Reconciliation Act (COBRA).
-Now, many employees and their families who would lose group health coverage because of serious life events are able to continue their coverage under the employer's group health plan, at least for limited periods of time.
+Under the Consolidated Omnibus Budget Reconciliation Act (COBRA), many employees and their families who would lose group health coverage because of serious life events are able to continue their coverage under the employer's group health plan, usually at their own expense, at least for limited periods of time.

 This booklet explains your rights under COBRA to a temporary extension of employer-provided group health coverage, called COBRA continuation coverage.

 - Provide a general explanation of your COBRA rights and responsibilities;

 - Outline the COBRA rules that group health plans must follow;

 - Highlight your rights to benefits while you are receiving COBRA continuation coverage.

 The Consolidated Omnibus Budget Reconciliation Act (COBRA) requires most group health plans to provide a temporary continuation of group health coverage that otherwise might be terminated.